-We’re read over 500 studies about telecommuting and here are what we’ve found to be the most common advantages for the companies that establish work from home programs.
+We’re read over 4000 studies, reports, and artciles about agile work and here are what we’ve found to be the most common advantages for the companies that establish such programs.
 The following pros and cons of work-from-home programs aren’t just our views; they’re the outcomes from a wide range of studies.
 Visit our Research: Pros & Cons page for additional information about how individuals and communities can benefit from telecommuting as well.

 • Improves employee satisfaction

 – People are sick of the rat-race, eager to take control of their lives, and desperate to find a balance between work and life.

 – Two-thirds of people want to work from home.

 – 36% would choose it over a pay raise.

 – A poll of 1,500 technology professionals revealed that 37% would take a pay cut of 10% if they could work from home.

 – Gen Y’ers are more difficult to recruit (as reported by 56% of hiring managers) and to retain (as reported by 64% of hiring managers), but they are particularly attracted to flexible work arrangements (rating among benefits as an 8 on a 10 scale for impact on overall job satisfaction).

 – 80% of employees consider telework a job perk.

 – Losing a valued employee can cost an employer $10,000 to $30,000.